sematext/docs/docs/guide/integrations-guide.md

 title: Sematext Integrations Guide
-description: Sematext Cloud provides over 40 built-in integrations used to monitor across all your systems, apps, and services.
+description: Sematext Cloud provides over 40 built-in integrations used to monitor across all your systems, Apps, and services.

-Sematext Cloud and on-premises IT monitoring system provides over 40 built-in infrastructure integrations used to monitor across all your systems, apps, and services.
+Sematext Cloud and on-premises IT monitoring system provides over 40 built-in infrastructure integrations used to monitor across all your systems, Apps, and services.

 You can report data from various systems to the Sematext Cloud, analyze and visualize it using APM and logging tools, and set alerts on the behaviour of these systems.
 Once infrastructure agent is installed, integrations provide monitoring capabilities for the following type of data: